dborodin836/TF2-GPTChatBot/docs/README.md

 Good, because there we're going to explain how to setup this abomination of a program with no proper GUI and teel some tips and tricks on how to use it! <sub>(No offense)</sub>

-Yes, I know how you're feeling right now, scared, scared of all this texts you have to read through, and maybe a bit excited, if you're crazy and touch grass everyday. <sub>(No offense x2)</sub>
+Yes, I know how you're feeling right now, scared, scared of all this text you have to read through, and maybe a bit excited, if you're crazy and touch grass everyday. <sub>(No offense x2)</sub>

 ### Install from source